The Center for Teaching and Learning supports graduate teaching assistants throughout their careers at UGA. Programs supported by the CTL include:

 The Future Faculty Program, supported by the Graduate School, is a yearlong professional development program that brings together 15 award-winning teaching assistants from across campus to talk about, reflect upon, and improve their teaching, while preparing them for the academic job market and the rigors of their first faculty positions.
 Experienced teaching assistants who have been recognized at the institutional level for their outstanding teaching and who are preparing for careers in higher education are selected for the program.

 TAs with at least two semesters of UGA teaching experience are invited to submit a teaching portfolio for approval by the Graduate School.
 The purpose of the program is to help TAs improve instructional effectiveness as well as prepare for future careers.
 CTL's role in the program is one of support for the Graduate School's program; students are invited to take advantage of our resources in order to compile a portfolio.
-You can find out more information about the Graduate School's Teaching Portfolio Program, register for the CTL's workshop series to prepare your portfolio for submission, or download a portfolio information sheet.
+You can find out more information about the Graduate School's Teaching Portfolio Program, or download a portfolio information sheet.
 For questions about the program contact Judy Milton in the Graduate School at email@example.com or Paul Quick in the Center for Teaching and Learning at firstname.lastname@example.org.

 The Graduate School invites TAs with at least four semesters of instruction to apply for the Certificate in University Teaching.
 Click here for more information.